JithinKS97/dynamic-learning/readme.md

 ##### Component - CreateLessonPlan

 This is the area where teachers create the lessonplans.
 It is basically a drawing app on which simulations can be embedded and annotations can be made.
 Each lessonplan consists of a sequence of slides which is implemented as an array.
-Each element in the array consists of a note of string type and an array of simulations.
+Each element in the array consists of annotations of string type and an array of simulations.

 Each simulation is an iframe which is obtained from the online p5 text editor export feature.